How to Apply

 When funds are limited, students who filed by the deadline will be considered for funding on a priority basis.
 Incoming Spring students must have completed the FAFSA by October 15 of the prior year.

 Ongoing, your FAFSA must be filed by April 15 of every year in order to retain your scholarship.
-Failure to submit your official FAFSA by the required deadline will result in the loss of any scholarship.
+Failure to submit your official FAFSA by the required deadline will result in the loss of any need-based Iona grant.

 Please note that if you are a returning student (admitted prior to Summer 2017) and have been awarded an Iona College scholarship or grant, you must complete the FAFSA every year by our deadline even if you are not applying for any other form of aid.
 The FAFSA requirement does not apply to International Students.

 Free Application for Federal Student Aid (FAFSA)